L2 Apprenticeship Standard

 The End Point Assessment requires apprentices to demonstrate they have achieved the standard.

-Before the apprentice is adjudged ready to undertake the end-point assessment by their employer and learning provider, they will need to:
+Before the apprentice is ready to undertake the End Point Assessment by their employer and learning provider, they are required to:

 - Achieve Health Care Support Worker standard

 - Complete all units of the Care Certificate